World Fly Fishing Championship 2019 temporary regulation change

 Competitors will fish in three lakes and two rivers.

-These temporary regulation changes apply to the following locations:
+The Inland Fisheries Service is progressing the following temporary regulation changes that would apply to the following locations:

 - The lake venues of Little Pine Lagoon, Penstock Lagoon and Woods Lake, will be closed to recreational fishing for the duration of the event from midnight on Sunday 1 December to midnight on Friday 6 December 2019 inclusive.